-Don’s grandfather came to America seeking opportunity, and without much, he bought a farm in Saratoga County, where he traded livestock for the area’s dairy farms.
+Don’s grandfather came to America seeking opportunity and, without much, he bought a farm in Saratoga County, where he traded livestock for area dairy farms.
 Don’s upbringing was rooted in working outside, and early on he developed a passion for managing our natural resources.

-Don earned a degree in Environmental Geography and Biology from Colgate University, with high honors, where his work focused on housing affordability in the Adirondacks and the economic impacts of invasive species in Upstate New York.
+Don earned a degree in Environmental Geography and Biology from Colgate University with high honors.
+His work focused on housing affordability in the Adirondacks and the economic impacts of invasive species in Upstate New York.